 Once you are on Universal Credit, you stay on Universal Credit when moving in and out of work unless you earn over a fixed limit.

 Universal Credit is being introduced in stages – which is, notoriously, taking much longer than originally planned.
-Currently people are beginning to be signed onto the benefit if they are single jobseekers making new claims, and this is spreading across different parts of the country.
-These people will stay on Universal Credit even if their work or family situation changes, and there are also a few ‘Pathfinder’ areas (including Inverness) where the process started earlier and where they are now signing up people with more complicated claims.
+Currently people are signed onto the benefit if they are single jobseekers making new claims.
+These people will stay on Universal Credit even if their work or family situation changes.
+There are also a growing number of areas where all relevant new claims are sent down the Universal Credit route.
+You can check the situation where you live here.

 Although Universal Credit will eventually replace means tested JSA, means tested ESA, Income Support and Tax Credits, contribution based JSA and ESA will remain.